nahmedraja/GASAL/README.md

 ```
 If the function returns `0` the alignment on the GPU is finished and the  `host_*` arrays contain valid results.

-Although, the CPU mememory for all the arrays can be allocated using C/C++ standard library functions, but for better performance the GASAL CPU memory function should be used:
+Although, the CPU mememory for all the arrays can be allocated using C/C++ standard library functions, but for better performance the GASAL CPU memory allocation function should be used:

 ```
 void gasal_host_malloc(void *mem_ptr, uint32_t n_bytes);